scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 - Nits and wording improvements
 - Reviewed use of normative language
-- Figures: redraw and add SVG version
+- Figures: redraw and use aasvg when possible
 - "Paths and Links": clarify relationship between path segments and links
 - Ensure consistent use of example ranges